spm/spm-docs/docs/tutorials/MEEG/meg_sloc.md

 From the `SPM` drop down menu click `M/EEG`/ `Source reconstruction`/ `Inversion results`.
-Now for `M/EEG dataset`, click `Dependency`- and press OK to link the output of the previous function (the inversion) to the inpput of this one.
+Now for `M/EEG dataset`, click `Dependency`- and press OK to link the output of the previous function (the inversion) to the input of this one.
 We can now produce power images per condition based on a 0 to 600ms time window and a 0 to 80Hz frequency window.
 For `Contrast type` select `Evoked` and for output space and format select `MNI` and `Mesh` .